baudisgroup/baudisgroup.github.io/docs/presentations/2024-10-03-Michael-Baudis__Romanian-Genetics-Society.md

 Since its foundation in 2013 the Global Alliance for Genomics and Health (GA4GH) has emerged as the main international organization to address the challenges of data discovery, access and utilization in genomics and related fields.
-The <i>Beacon</i>i> standard developed by GA4GH with technical support by the European bioinformatics orgabnization ELIXIR and many international stakeholders has become a default for implementing modern concepts of federated data discovery and access.
+The _Beacon_ standard developed by GA4GH with technical support by the European bioinformatics organization ELIXIR and many international stakeholders has become a default for implementing modern concepts of federated data discovery and access.